Treatment for Bad breath (Halitosis)

 What causes halitosis?

-In addition to the Sulphur-producing bacteria that colonize the trunk of the tongue, the other significant reasons behind halitosis are:
+In addition to the Sulphur-producing bacteria that colonize the top of the tongue, the other significant reasons behind halitosis are:

-- Oral Factors – such as periodontitis (an infection around one’s teeth) or poor dental hygiene
+- Oral Factors – such as gingivitis and periodontitis (an infection around one’s teeth) or poor dental hygiene

 - Dry mouth area – induced by medicines, alcoholic beverages, stress or a condition